Wintel: Competitors

 Independent BIOS companies like Award, Chips and Technologies, and Phoenix began to market a clean room BIOS that was 100% compatible with IBM's, and from that time on any competent computer manufacturer could achieve IBM compatibility as a matter of routine.

 From around 1984, the market was fast growing but relatively stable.
-There was as yet no sign of the "Win" half of "Wintel," though Microsoft was achieving enormous revenues from DOS sales both to IBM and to an ever-growing list of other manufacturers who had agreed to buy an MS-DOS license for every machine they made, even those that shipped with competing products.
+There was as yet no sign of the "Win" half of "Wintel," though Microsoft was achieving large revenues from DOS sales both to IBM and to an ever-growing list of other manufacturers who had agreed to buy an MS-DOS license for every machine they made, even those that shipped with competing products.
 As for Intel, every PC made either had an Intel processor or one made by a second source supplier under license from Intel.
-Intel and Microsoft had enormous revenues, Compaq and many other makers between them made far more machines than IBM, but the power to decide the shape of the personal computer rested firmly in IBM's hands.
+Intel and Microsoft had large revenues, Compaq and many other makers between them made far more machines than IBM, but the power to decide the shape of the personal computer rested firmly in IBM's hands.

 In 1987, IBM introduced the PS/2 computer line.
 Although the open architecture of the PC and its successors had been a great success for them, and they were the biggest single manufacturer, most of the market was buying faster and cheaper IBM-compatible machines made by other firms.
 The PS/2s remained software compatible, but the hardware was quite different.
 It introduced the technically superior Micro Channel architecture bus for higher speed communication within the system, but failed to maintain the open AT bus (later called the ISA bus), which meant that none of the millions of existing add-in cards would function.
 In other words, the new IBM machines were not IBM-compatible.

 Further, IBM planned the PS/2 in such a way that for both technical and legal reasons it would be very difficult to clone.
 Instead, IBM offered to sell a PS/2 licence to anyone who could afford the royalty.
 They would not only require a royalty for every PS/2-compatible machine sold, but also a payment for every IBM-compatible machine the particular maker had ever made in the past.